-1. Face-to-face video communications will increase.
+1. Face-to-face video communication will increase.

 Eye contact is powerful, and customers, more and more, will look at non-video, real-time voice conversation as a thing of the past.
-Companies using video -- asynchronously, as "video voicemail" (e.g. Loom) or synchronously, as "video conference" (e.g. Zoom with video) -- are a generation ahead.
+Companies using video — asynchronously, as "video voicemail" (e.g. Loom) or synchronously, as "video conference" (e.g. Zoom with video) — are a generation ahead.

 We know that eye contact improves relationships and facilitates openness (whether that's in business or in your personal life), so video is not just a growing expectation of consumers, but a viable business-improving tool for vendors.
 You should start using video voicemails now, and scheduled meetings with customers should involve a face-to-face meeting whenever possible.

-2. Real-time messaging will outpace email.
+3. Real-time messaging will outpace email.

 Email is dead, and long live chat.
 Right?

-Well, yes and no. Just like video, customers expect you to be always on -- and most of them prefer to interact using chat than phone or email.
+Well, yes and no. Just like video, customers expect you to be always on — and most of them prefer to interact using chat than phone or email.
 Facebook Messenger as a channel for support has pushed us ahead light years!
 Now, you can converse with businesses in real-time, and Facebook will even show you their average responsiveness (and if that responsiveness is poor, forget even engaging at all).

 This expectation of real-time messaging and responsiveness seeps into other media, too.
 It's not just the expectation on Facebook Messenger or Slack (either internally or with vendors), but on-site conversations and chat are all expected to be real-time, 1:1, and authentic.
 That's a big change from the world of asynchronous snail mail, and then email.

-3. Bots (and AI) will help professionals, not replace them.
+5. Bots (and AI) will help professionals, not replace them.

 Ah, bots.
 Our future robot overlords, right?
 Well, maybe not.

-Today, most "bots" are not actually any form of artificial intelligence.
+Today, most "bots" aren't actually any form of artificial intelligence.
 They're branched, piecemeal logic presented in a conversational (like iMessage or Facebook Messenger) user interface (UI).
 Bots are just a different interaction mode for existing knowledge, and it's another opportunity to engage your customers.
 Conversational UI is a great way for businesses to make themselves appear on the bleeding edge of innovation.

-Don't get me wrong -- that's a natural form of interaction nowadays, and bots can actually be very clever when backed by good tech -- but it's not "artificial intelligence".
+Don't get me wrong — that's a natural form of interaction nowadays, and bots can actually be very clever when backed by good tech — but it's not "artificial intelligence".
 It's extremely clever math, turned into experience.
 The near-term opportunity with bots is twofold:

-1. Bots can be there when you can't, like while your customer service team is asleep.
+- Bots can be there when you can't, like while your customer service team is asleep.

-Over the next 10-25 years, this technology will continue to make huge advances, and will be capable of doing even more of what humans are doing today.
+Over the next 10-25 years, this technology will continue to make huge advances and will be capable of doing even more of what humans are doing today.
 It will be smart for customer-facing teams to keep up with bot progress and stay on the cutting edge here to provide increasingly better experiences at increasingly lower costs.

 Bots and AI will be a game-changer for customer support, where reps spend close to 90% of their time on the job repeating the answers to the same questions and helping customers with the same issues over and over again.

-The questions humans answer on the job that require judgment?
+What about the questions humans answer on the job that require judgment?
 Machines can learn, train, and teach, too.
 In the future, reps will only have to deal with edge cases where bots can't answer questions with the help of a knowledge base or a past history of customer questions.
 Once you make support content public in a knowledge base, a bot can learn and deliver that information again and again when customers ask for it.

 When you think about the inbound service framework we're building, customer support is about engaging with customers reactively, customer service is about guiding them with new suggestions and added value, and customer success is about helping customers grow, and can provide infinite additional value for both the customer and their own company.

-In the grand scheme of things, when bots and AI become a mainstream part of every customer-facing team, leaders will be able to reallocate customer support reps into the customer success organization -- because there will be less need for the repetitive answering of questions, and a greater need for helping customers grow and derive value from the products and services they've already purchased.
+In the grand scheme of things, when bots and AI become a mainstream part of every customer-facing team, leaders will be able to reallocate customer support reps into the customer success organization — because there will be less need for the repetitive answering of questions, and a greater need for helping customers grow and derive value from the products and services they've already purchased.

-4. Blockchain will change ecommerce customer support.
+6. Blockchain will change e-commerce customer support.

 Cryptocurrency itself is probably not going to radically change customer success, because paying with bitcoin (BTC) isn't too different than paying with other currencies post-sale.
 But blockchain technology has fascinating applications to contracting and how transparent payments are in the future.
-Smart contracts -- a way for machines to enforce and execute contract terms and payments without human involvement -- are a generation ahead of simple recurring payment models.
+Smart contracts — a way for machines to enforce and execute contract terms and payments without human involvement — are a generation ahead of simple recurring payment models.

-You could imagine a world in which smart contracts enable customer success managers (CSMs) to spend less time bickering over payments and hunting down money, and more time focusing on delivering value.
+You could imagine a world in which smart contracts enable customer success managers (CSMs) to spend less time bickering overpayments and hunting down money, and more time focusing on delivering value.
 So although the currency change from USD to BTC isn't likely to become a mainstream thing, nor will it have a big impact on the space, blockchain technology could fundamentally change the face of commerce within the next 25 years, and CSMs, as commercially-involved parties, could change along with it.

-5. Self-service will become an absolute necessity.
+7. Self-service will become an absolute necessity.

 Since the first time someone wrote a user manual, self-service has existed.
 And as mentioned above, bots and AI offer new frontiers of self-service.

 But more meaningfully, customers and users are changing rapidly, and they expect more self-service avenues than ever before.
 As we can see from the chart below, there are multiple types of self-service tools that businesses are providing to their customers — ordered by popularity.

-These big businesses are embracing self-service because it lowers their costs of doing business -- but in doing so, they're also pushing the envelope on more sophisticated methods of customer interaction.
+These big businesses are embracing self-service because it lowers their costs of doing business — but in doing so, they're also pushing the envelope on more sophisticated methods of customer interaction.
 Over time, businesses that can't or don't keep up with this change will look like dinosaurs to the average consumer.

 Imagine a world where you interact most frequently with messenger bots or location-aware mobile apps.
 You would think it very strange if a business didn't offer these self-service channels, and forced you to use something old like phone or email.
 Snail mail is dead, and phone and email are going to be next.
 This time, the killer is sophisticated self-service.

 The first step to helping your customers help themselves?
-You need a knowledge base where you can write out answers to common customer questions that they can find on Google or using their voice-search devices over and over again -- without your customer support reps having to talk them through it.
+You need a knowledge base where you can write out answers to common customer questions that they can find on Google or using their voice-search devices over and over again — without your customer support reps having to talk them through it.

-6. Customer success will become a competitive differentiator.
+9. Customer success will become a competitive differentiator.